Dogs roll around in a lot of weird places, but why did it have to be poop?!

-If you've ever brought your dog to a dog park or taken him on a walk on a popular hiking trail, you've probably seen him suddenly drop to the ground and roll and roll enthusiastically.
-Problem is, once you got closer you may have also discovered that your dog was delightedly rolling around in a pile of poo - or, sometimes even worse, a dead animal.
+If you've ever brought your dog to a dog park or taken him on a walk on a popular hiking trail, you've probably seen him suddenly drop to the ground to roll and roll enthusiastically.
+Problem is, once you got closer, you may have also discovered that your dog was delightedly rolling around in a pile of poo -- or, sometimes even worse, a dead animal.

-Rolling in poop is a common dog behavior, but that doesn't really make you feel any better when you're driving home with a smelly dog in your car.
+Along with eating poop, rolling in poop is a common and unwanted dog behavior, but that doesn't really make you feel any better when you're driving home with a smelly dog in your car.
 To humans, rolling in poop seems crazy, but to dogs, it makes perfect sense.
 Here are just a few reasons why you may see your dog rolling in feces, dead fish, or any other dead animal.

 Why Do Dogs Roll in Poop?